I've moved

 4. Repeat strap instructions 1-3 for the other strap.

-Attaching the straps1.
-Go back to the exterior of the bag.
+1. Go back to the exterior of the bag.
 Use a ruler and measure in 2 1/2 inches over from the edge, then pin a strap so the unfinished edges of the strap and bag are facing the same direction (up).
 The wrong (or interior fabric) side of the strap should face up.
 Measure in 2 1/2 inches from the other side and pin the other side of your strap in the same manner (be really careful not to twist the strap).

 You're really getting close now!

-Sewing the bag together1.
-Slip the interior over the right side of the exterior (dish towel) of your bag.
+1. Slip the interior over the right side of the exterior (dish towel) of your bag.
 You should see the wrong side of your interior fabric.
 Make sure your straps are tucked inside.
 The sandwich from the inside out goes interfacing, dish towel, straps, interior fabric.

-2. Sew all around the top of your bag with a 1/2 inch seam allowance, leaving a 5 inch (or so) hole so you can turn the bag inside out.
-Be careful when you get to straps and make sure they aren't angled but, rather, are 100% perpendicular to the line you are sewing.
-Backstitch at the beginning and end of your seam.
-Then...TA DA (this is the best part)!
+TA DA (this is the best part)!
 Turn your bag inside out so the straps flop out.
 Tuck the interior into the exterior and it should really look like a bag now.
 Nice work!
 Use a turning tool (chopstick?!) to poke the corners down.

-Finishing touchesSmooth out the fabric where your turning hole is (you might even want to pin it once).
+Smooth out the fabric where your turning hole is (you might even want to pin it once).
 You probably should iron the bag at this point (paying special attention to the top of the bag where the interior and exterior meet) to make it look really spiffy.
 Sew with a 1/4 inch (or less) seam allowance all around the top of the bag to give it a finished look and to close the hole.
 Be sure to backstitch at the beginning and end of your sewing.

 I folded a bit of fabric over on one side of my bag to make a little "pleat" as I sewed, then added a button over this fold for an extra detail.
 I attached a loop (just like the breast cancer awareness loops, especially so since it's pink) of vintage bias tape (I didn't have any ribbon handy) on the opposite interior.
 It's also easy to add pockets to new bags.
 Just sew them onto the interior before the "Interior" directions.